Measurable events indexed by words

 We recall some basic combinatorial results concerning words.
 The first one is due to A. H. Hales and R. I. Jewett \cite{HJ}. \begin{thm} For every $k,r\in\nn$ with $k\meg 2$ and $r\meg 1$ there exists a positive integer $N$ with the following property.
 If $n\meg N$, then for every alphabet $A$ with $|A|=k$ and every $r$-coloring of $A^n$ there exists a variable word $w$ of length $n$ such that the set $\{w(a):a \in A\}$ is monochromatic.
 The least integer $N$ with this property will be denoted by $\hj(k,r)$. \end{thm} The Hales--Jewett Theorem is one of the cornerstones of modern Ramsey Theory.
 The best known upper bounds for the numbers $\hj(k,r)$ are due to S. Shelah.
 Specifically, by \cite[Theorem 1.5]{Sh}, there is a primitive recursive function $\phi:\nn^2\to\nn$ belonging to the class $\mathcal{E}^{5}$ of Grzegorczyk's hierarchy such that for every integer $k\meg 2$ and every integer $r\meg 1$ we have that $\hj(k,r)\mik\phi(k,r)$.

 We will also need the following theorem. \begin{thm} Let $k,d,m,r$ be positive integers with $k\meg 2$ and $d\meg m$.
 Then there exists a positive integer $N$ with following property.
 If $n\meg N$, then for every alphabet $A$ with $|A|=k$ and every $r$-coloring of the set of all $m$-variable words over $A$ of length $n$, there exists a $d$-variable word $w$ over $A$ of length $n$ such that all $m$-variable subwords of $w$ are monochromatic.
-The least integer $N$ with this property will be denoted by $\mathrm{GR}(k,d,m,r)$. \end{thm} Theorem \ref{t22} is a variant of the Graham--Rothschild Theorem \cite{GR} which refers to $m$-parameter words instead of $m$-variable words.
-It follows from the work of S. Shelah -- see \cite[page 687]{Sh} -- that the original ``Graham--Rothschild numbers" are bounded by a primitive recursive function belonging to the class $\mathcal{E}^{6}$ of Grzegorczyk's hierarchy.
-On the other hand there are several detailed expositions as well as infinite extensions of Theorem \ref{t22} -- see, e.g., \cite{BBH,FK1,McCbook}.
-While it is possible to extract explicit upper bounds for the numbers $\mathrm{GR}(k,d,m,r)$ following known arguments, such a statement is not available in the literature.
-For completeness we carry out such an analysis in Appendix A.
+The least integer $N$ with this property will be denoted by $\mathrm{GR}(k,d,m,r)$.